-DMD Sequencing and/or Deletion/Duplication Analysis
+Diagnostic DMD Sequencing and/or Deletion/Duplication Analysis

-- I. DMD sequencing and/or deletion/duplication analysis (81161, 81408, 0218U) to establish or confirm a diagnosis of Duchenne muscular dystrophy (DMD) or Becker muscular dystrophy (BMD) is considered medically necessary when: - A. The member/enrollee meets one of the following: - 1.
-All of the following clinical characteristics of DMD: - a) Progressive symmetric muscular weakness proximal greater than distal, often with calf hypertrophy (enlargement), AND - b) Symptoms presenting before age five years, AND - c) Wheelchair dependency before age 13 years, AND - d) Elevated serum creatine kinase concentration, typically more than 10 times the normal levels, OR - 2.
-The following clinical characteristics of BMD: - a) The member/enrollee has an elevated serum creatine kinase concentration, typically more than 5 times the normal levels, AND - b) At least one of the following: - (1) Progressive symmetric muscle weakness (proximal more so than distal) often with calf hypertrophy (weakness of quadriceps femoris in some cases the only sign), OR - (2) Activity-induced cramping, OR - (3) Flexion contractures of the elbows, OR
+- I. DMD sequencing and/or deletion/duplication analysis (0218U, 81161, 81408) to establish or confirm a diagnosis of Duchenne muscular dystrophy (DMD) or Becker muscular dystrophy (BMD) is considered medically necessary when: - A. The member/enrollee has all of the following clinical characteristics of DMD: - 1.
+Progressive symmetric muscular weakness proximal greater than distal, often with calf hypertrophy (enlargement), AND - 2.
+Symptoms presenting before age five years, AND - 3.
+Wheelchair dependency before age 13 years, AND - 4.
+Elevated serum creatine kinase concentration, typically more than 10 times the normal levels, OR

-- (4) Wheelchair dependency after age 16 years, OR - (5) Preservation of neck flexor muscle strength, OR - B. The member/enrollee is asymptomatic (male or female), AND - 1.
+- B. The member/enrollee has all of the following clinical characteristics of BMD: - 1.
+Elevated serum creatine kinase concentration, typically more than 5 times the normal levels, AND - a) At least one of the following: - (1) Progressive symmetric muscle weakness (proximal more so than distal) often with calf hypertrophy (weakness of quadriceps femoris in some cases the only sign), OR - (2) Activity-induced cramping, OR - (3) Flexion contractures of the elbows, OR - (4) Wheelchair dependency after age 16 years, OR - (5) Preservation of neck flexor muscle strength, OR - C. The member/enrollee is asymptomatic (male or female), AND - 1.
 Has a biological sibling with a clinical diagnosis of Duchenne or Becker muscular dystrophy, OR - 2.
-Has a biological mother that is an obligate carrier for Duchenne or Becker muscular dystrophy, OR - C. The member/enrollee is an asymptomatic female, AND - 1.
+Has a biological mother that is an obligate carrier for Duchenne or Becker muscular dystrophy, OR - D. The member/enrollee is an asymptomatic female, AND - 1.
 Has a first- or second-degree relative with a clinical diagnosis of Duchenne or Becker muscular dystrophy. - II.
-DMD sequencing and/or deletion/duplication analysis (81161, 81408, 0218U) to establish a diagnosis of Duchenne muscular dystrophy (DMD) or Becker muscular dystrophy (BMD) is considered investigational for all other indications.
+DMD sequencing and/or deletion/duplication analysis (0218U, 81161, 81408) to establish a diagnosis of Duchenne muscular dystrophy (DMD) or Becker muscular dystrophy (BMD) is considered investigational for all other indications.